iot2tangle/deprecated-cmake-mam/README.md

 cmake .
 make
 ```
-Once the build is done, you can seek for the send-msg and recv executables inside mam folder.
+Once the build is done, you can seek for the send-msg and recv executables **inside mam folder**.
 To send a message (be sure to use nodes without SSL and do not include the http://):

 ```